stacklio/stackl/docs/content/advanced/stackl_templates.md

 The SIT is updated, if needed, by retrieving the current capabilities of each infrastructure target.
 After, the SIT is written back as an updated document with the up-to-date capabilities included.
 The first part of constraint solving considers each service in turn.
-The FRs and RRs of each service are contrasted to the capabilities of each infrastructure targets.
+The FRs and RRs of each service are contrasted to the capabilities of each infrastructure target.
 The result is a set of targets the service can run on.
 The second part of constraint solving considers the policies of the SAT and further filters suitable targets for services.
 For instance, if a same-zone requirement for service_a and service_b cannot be satisfied if service_a is deployed on a target in a zone where service_b cannot be deployed, this target is deleted from the list of suitable targets of service_a.